EVANBOI/Chilean-Annuitant-Survival-Analysis/README.md

 # Survival Analysis of Chilean Annuitants

 ## Project Overview
-This project analyzes the mortality of Chilean annuitants from 2014 to 2018 to assess whether the current assumptions used for annuity pricing are valid.
+This project analyses the mortality of Chilean annuitants from 2014 to 2018 to assess whether the current assumptions used for annuity pricing are valid.
 The analysis includes **descriptive statistics, survival analysis, life table graduation, and an ethical evaluation** of gender-based pricing.

 ## Data Analysis Stages

 ### Exploratory Data Analysis (EDA)
 **Objective:**
 - Identify and clean unrealistic data points, such as annuitants with reported ages exceeding **130 years**.
 Given that the oldest recorded person, **Jeanne Calment**, lived to **122 years**, these extreme values likely indicate data entry errors.
-- Generate visualizations and summary statistics to uncover patterns and relationships within the dataset.
+- Generate visualisations and summary statistics to uncover patterns and relationships within the dataset.

 **Key Findings:**
 - The primary predictors for future analysis include: